In case your time is short

 It’s also smart to maintain your own set of spares in an easily accessible storage facility.
 The key to maintaining your own spares is knowing what can fail and what can impact your network.
 Transponders, optics, amplifiers, processors, cross-connect modules, and fiber jumpers should be maintained.
 Most filters, although key to a network, are passive devices and rarely fail.

 Here, we outline eight tips that can directly improve MTTR and MTBF in optical networks.
-The first five of our tips focus on simple (but again often overlooked) preventive actions teams can take to primarily maximize MTBF.
-The final three tips are more involved from an IT service management (ITSM) perspective—focused on improving MTTR when incidents do occur.
+The first five tips focus on simple (but again often overlooked) preventive actions teams can take to maximize MTBF.
+The final three tips are more involved from an IT service management (ITSM) perspective—they focus on improving MTTR when incidents do occur.

 Need a NOC support partner with extensive experience and deep optical expertise?
 INOC takes optical infrastructure support to the next level.
 Having worked on hundreds of optical fiber networks, we improve performance and solve problems before they affect customers or end-users.
 Learn more about our NOC services and request a free NOC consultation to explore possible support solutions.